 How To Move To Mexico – Perfecto

-Below is a 2024 Update of the original “How To Move To Mexico – Perfecto” post, written when I achieved my 2016 goal of moving from Portland, Oregon, to San Miguel de Allende, Mexico, after I sold my advertising agency.
-FYI = for my usual readers, here is how to sell your advertising agency.
+Here is a 2024 Update of the original “How To Move To Mexico – Perfecto” post, written when I achieved my 2016 goal of moving from Portland, Oregon, to San Miguel de Allende, Mexico.
+This was written after I sold my advertising agency – a rather good decision.
+FYI = For you ad agency people – here is how to sell your advertising agency.

 Interesting side note.
 My advertising agency business consultancy is based here.
 In the past couple of years, three of my clients have decided to move to Mexico full-time or buy a second part-time home.
 Let me know if you are interested.
-I’ll turn you onto the right people that can make that happen.
+I’ll turn you into the right people who can make that happen.

 How To Move To Mexico